-Transfer students are strongly encouraged to contact the MSE academic adviser as soon as possible to make sure credits transfer and that you have completed the prerequisite courses before applying.
+To be eligible to apply, transfer students must meet the Application Requirements listed above for Sophomores.
+You are strongly encouraged to contact the MSE academic adviser as soon as possible to make sure credits transfer and that you have completed the prerequisite courses before applying.

 Students are admitted to the MSE NME option by completing NME 220 in the Spring quarter of Sophomore year — as long as they have met MSE admission prerequisites and are admitted to the major.
 Indicate your interest in the option in your MSE departmental application and discuss your interests and background in your essay.